The truth behind common parking myths

 Do traffic wardens have targets?

-There’s a common misconception that local authority traffic wardens are given targets and receive bonuses depending on the number of parking tickets they give out.
+There’s a common misconception that local authority traffic wardens have targets and receive bonuses based on the number of parking tickets they give out.
 This is strictly not true for any traffic warden employed by the local council.

 This is also not true for any traffic warden hired by a private company that is a member of the British Parking Association, who banned any financial incentive for the quantity of parking tickets issued.